CandyboxDAO/candy-interface/CONTRIBUTING.md

 1. The PR is approved by at least one [codeowner](.github/CODEOWNERS).
 1. Significant UI/UX changes are discussed by other design/dev contributors.

-### Juicebox app release
+### Candybox app release

 All changes to the `main` branch will be automatically deployed via [Fleek](https://fleek.co).

 ### Supported browsers

-Juicebox supports the following web browsers:
+Candybox supports the following web browsers:

 - Google Chrome
 - Mozilla Firefox